manassehoduor/manassehoduor/README.md

 ### Hi there 👋🏿

-I'm Manasseh, a freelance data scientist consultant, rugby athlete, and sports visualization analyst.
+I'm Manasseh, a freelance data analytics consultant, rugby athlete, and sports visualization analyst.

 - 👨🏿‍💻 I’m currently working on various data science projects, helping clients extract insights from their data and drive data-informed decision-making in their organizations.